 Understanding the terms and conditions of your study permit

-The conditions listed on your permit tell you:
+- respect any conditions listed on your study permit

-- whether you need to report for a medical examination, observation or treatment;
+- if you need to report for medical procedures

-- if your travel within Canada is restricted; and
+- if you can’t travel within Canada, and

 Leaving and coming back to Canada

-If you leave Canada and want to return, you must have:
+If you leave Canada and want to return, you must have a valid:

-- a valid study permit if you are returning to study in Canada,
+- study permit if you are returning to study in Canada and either a valid

 The Government of Canada does not pay for the medical costs of foreign students.
-Health coverage for foreign students varies among the provinces.
-Contact the school to which you are applying to receive more information about medical coverage and health insurance.
+Health coverage for foreign students is different depending on where you live.
+Contact the school you applied to for details about health insurance.

 - Date Modified: